Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * I left all the text the same shade of black as it really stood out from the back round.
 This is excluding some of the built in materialized links which are orange and other nav links that are blue.
 I decided to leave them this way as I thought they really suited the style of the page.

 **typrogapgy**
-* For most of the headings on the webpage i used 'Lobster', cursive.
-I chose this so the webpage wouldnt look too bland.
+* For most of the headings on the webpage I used 'Lobster', cursive.
+I chose this so the webpage wouldn't look too bland.
 I feel this font added a fun element to the website.

 * The rest of the web page either 'Oswald', sans-serif or 'Lato', sans-serif were used as the paired nicely with the Lobster and made all the text very visable.